Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/branching.md

 # Announcements

-- Assignment 1 and Quiz 1 are due this Tuesday by 11:59 pm.
-- Assignment 2 is out and is due next week on Tuesday.
+- Assignment 2 is out and is due next week on Thursday
 - Quiz 2 is due this Friday by 11:59 pm.
-- Quiz 3 will be released tomorrow and due this coming Sunday.
+- Quiz 3 will be released tomorrow and due this coming Tuesday.
-- Quiz 4 will be released on Thursday and due Tuesday next week.

 This week, we will cover Branching (control flow + conditional statements) and Loops (for, while, do...while) in Java.